• GEPHART LAB

 broken image

-Maxine Umeh
+Maxine Umeh - Garcia

 Maxine obtained her PhD in Biochemistry, Molecular, Cell and Developmental Biology with an emphasis in Translational Research from UC Davis.
 She has an extensive background in cancer biology and an interest in triple negative breast cancer, which has a higher incidence and death rate in African-American women.
 She enjoys volleyball, piano playing, analyzing data, and making pretty graphs.